 Feelings and emotions are very similar; however, emotions tend to refer to that which is not tangible, while feelings tend to be more tangible.
+Following is a list of adjectives to help you narrow down exactly what word best describes your current feelings and emotions.

 – I want to make you happy!